Lancxer5217/odin-recipes/README.md

 # odin-recipes

 This is my first repo.
 It's a simple HTML project about recipes.
+I will also practice Git commits using conventional commits.
 It's part of the curriculum from The Odin Project.